 Dylan Glatthorn is an American composer and lyricist and two-time recipient of the Alan Menken Award.
+His music has been described by the New York Times as “assured” with the “steaminess and drive” of Janacek and the “harmonic allure” of Debussy.
 Dylan currently resides in New York City.

 Dylan has scored numerous films that have been seen around the world in festivals such as the Cannes Film Festival, Heartland Film Festival, Friars Club Comedy Film Festival, Kerry Film Festival (Ireland), South By Southwest (SXSW), American Independent Film Festival, the Tribeca Film Festival, and many more, as well as on PBS.
-The films he’s scored have won multiple honors including 2013 Best Short Film at the Thin Line Film Festival, 2013 Best Emerging Student Documentary at Cannes Film Festival American Pavilion, 2013 College Television Award (Student Emmy), 2013 Best Ohio Short at the Cleveland Film Festival, 2012 CINE Golden Eagle Award, 2012 Bronze Plaque from the Chris Awards, 2013 Audience Award at the Gasperilla International Film Festival, and many more.
-His music for the short film Koharubiyori was awarded Best Original Score at this year’s First Run Film Festival as well as this year’s Clive Davis Award for Excellence in Music in Film.
+The films he’s scored have won multiple honors including 2014 Best Short Film at the Coney Island Film Festival, 2013 Best Short Film at the Thin Line Film Festival, 2013 Best Emerging Student Documentary at Cannes Film Festival American Pavilion, 2013 College Television Award (Student Emmy), 2013 Best Ohio Short at the Cleveland Film Festival, 2013 Audience Award at the Gasperilla International Film Festival, 2012 CINE Golden Eagle Award, 2012 Bronze Plaque from the Chris Awards, and many more.
+His music for the short film Koharubiyori was awarded Best Original Score at the 2014 First Run Film Festival as well as the 2014 Clive Davis Award for Excellence in Music in Film.